Spectral analysis of a mixed method for linear elasticity: Introduction

 Another contribution of this paper is that we introduce a dimension-reduced implementation by hybridization and give a good initial approximation of the eigenvalue for the nonlinear eigenvalue problem.
+The mixed approximation in \cite{SDR2013,SDR2019} is formulated by the stress tensor and the rotation.
+Our mixed method approximates numerically the stress, displacement, and rotation, by piecewise $(k+1)$, $k$, and $(k+1)$-th degree polynomial functions ($k\geq 1$), respectively.
+Though the system looks more complicated, hybridization reduces the approximation to a condensed eigenproblem.
+The condensed eigenproblem is nonlinear, but much smaller than the original mixed approximation.
 A related hybridization was introduced in \cite{CJL2010} for Poisson equations.
-We take advantage of the discrete $H^1$-stability of numerical displacement to obtain an $O(h^2)$ approximation of the initial eigenvalue for Newton's methods.
+We take advantage of the discrete $H^1$-stability of numerical displacement to obtain an $O(h^2)$ initial approximation of the eigenvalue for the nonlinear eigenproblem.
 All analyses here don't depend on the inverse of $\mathcal{A}$.
-We point out that if we use the traditional inf-sup condition like the analysis in \cite{CJL2010}, we can only obtain an $O(h)$ approximation since the conventional method just gives the estimate based on a norm for all variables together (i.e. the stresses, displacements, and rotations).
-In contrast, the useful tool ``discrete $H^1$-stability of numerical displacement'' helps to give a more detailed analysis.
+We point out that if we use the analysis in \cite{CJL2010}, we can not obtain the approximation of the rotation because the rotation will be eliminated during the energy argument; Then by the traditional inf-sup condition, we can only obtain an $O(h)$ estimate.
+By contrast, ``discrete $H^1$-stability of numerical displacement'' helps to give a more detailed analysis(see Remarks \ref{1222l} and \ref{novelty remark} for more details).